-Due to the emergency orders that our state and county leaders have enacted, in response to the health risks posed by Coronavirus (COVID-19) and for the protection of our residents and staff, effective Tuesday, March 17, 2020 the City of Keego Harbor will be restricting access to City Hall/Police offices.
+Due to the extended emergency orders that Michigan Governor Gretchen Whitmer has enacted, in response to the health risks posed by Coronavirus (COVID-19) and for the protection of our residents and staff, effective Tuesday, March 17, 2020 and through at least June 12, 2020, the City of Keego Harbor will be restricting access to City Hall/Police offices.
 We are still open to the public but operations are now by appointment only.
 If you wish to meet with any staff member, please call (248) 682-1930 to schedule an appointment with the proper individual.
 Employees will be available via email and phone during regular business hours.

 The police department is available 24/7.
 If you have an emergency DIAL 9-1-1.
 If you need an officer sent to your location (or back to the police station) for a non-emergency please call dispatch at 248-975-9200.
 For Police Administration, Investigations, Records, Property or department related questions please call 248-682-3030, Mon – Fri 8am-4pm.
 Outside those hours please leave a voicemail message.
 If you need non-emergency service at the police department please call to set an appointment with on duty personnel so we can expect you.

-Our police and fire communications center will be asking callers questions regarding medical symptoms and recent travel.
+Our police, fire and paramedic communications center will be asking callers questions regarding medical symptoms and recent travel.
 These questions are designed to reduce the risk of exposure to public safety personnel.
 EMS personnel are equipped with personal protective gear to protect themselves from exposure when treating potentially exposed patients.